On the local monodromy of A-hypergeometric functions and some monodromy invariant subspaces: Local monodromy computation

 \begin{remark} By \cite{DMM}, running the canonical series algorithm introduced in \cite[Chapter 2.5.]{SST} for a weight vector $\w$ such that $(1,\ldots, 1) \in C(T_{\w})$ produces a basis of convergent series solutions of $M_A (\beta)$ for any $\beta\in \C^d$.
-This holds in particular if $\w_0 \in C(T_{\w})$ and in this case these series are convergent in the open set $U_{T_{\w}}$.
+In particular, this holds if $\w_0 \in C(T_{\w})$ and in this case these series are convergent in the open set $U_{T_{\w}}$.
 Thus, by Lemma \ref{key-Lemma}, one could use these series in order to compute the characteristic polynomial $\lambda_{0} (z)$ for any $\beta$. \end{remark}

 \begin{remark} In \cite{RSW} the authors compute an upper bound for the set of roots of the $b$--function of $M_A (\beta)$ for the restriction at $x_j=0$.
 In the case when $M_A (\beta )$ is regular holonomic, if $\alpha$ is a root of the $b$--function then $e^{2 \pi i \alpha}$ is a root of $\lambda_0 (z)$, but in the irregular case the roots of this $b$--function might be related with monodromy of non convergent $\Gamma$--series instead.
 On the other hand, their description uses \emph{quasidegrees} of certain \emph{toric modules} instead of a polyhedral subdivision of $A$, so it does not seem obvious to compare their candidates to roots with the roots of $\lambda_0 (z)$. \end{remark}